Docs / Getting Started

 1. Install the CLI

-Run the install script.
-It works on macOS, Linux, and Windows via WSL.
-There are no runtime dependencies.
+Install the CLI globally via npm.
+Works on macOS, Linux, and Windows via WSL.

 $ brew install slickenv/tap/slickenv